Skip to main content

 Is my private key safe?

 Yes.
-The key is generated in your browser using the Web Crypto API and never transmitted anywhere.
+The key is generated locally in your browser with node-forge and is never transmitted anywhere.

 Private by design